 Or does it?

-Studies have shown that many people who announce their goals publicly are actually less likely to achieve them1.
+Studies have shown that many people who announce their goals publicly are actually less likely to achieve them[1.
+Watch Derek Sivers talk about such studies in this 3-minute TED Talk].
 Apparently our brains mistake the pats on the back we receive for making such big, public commitments to our goals for the positive rush of actually accomplishing them.